- Premium features included

 The trade-off is clear: ActiveCampaign’s advanced features mean a steeper learning curve and higher prices.
 For businesses with complex sales funnels or serious ecommerce needs, it’s worth it.
 But if you just need something dependable and easy that your whole team can use without training, Constant Contact still has its place.

-“Better” is relative—depends what you’re after.
-If you want advanced automation, deep ecommerce features, or a modern interface, ActiveCampaign, Klaviyo, or HubSpot will serve you better as the best email marketing service for complex needs.
+If you want advanced automation, deep ecommerce features, or a modern interface, ActiveCampaign, Klaviyo, or HubSpot will serve you better than Constant Contact ever would.

-Kind of, yeah.
-The template library feels old, and the design tools aren’t as slick as what newer email marketing software offers.
-The automation logic is pretty basic, and the interface could use some polish.
-But here’s the thing—it still works fine for organizations that value stability and support over having the latest features.
+Yes, Constant Contact is outdated in a way.
+The template library could use some new designs, and the design tools aren’t as slick as what newer email marketing software offers.
+The automation logic is pretty basic, and the interface could use a fresh layer of paint.

-Email marketing services like Sender are showing what modern email marketing looks like though: better editors, generous free plans, transparent pricing, and faster feature releases.
-They’re setting new expectations for what these tools should offer.
-This Constant Contact review ultimately shows it’s a platform caught between its legacy roots and modern demands.
+Email marketing services like Sender and Kit are showing what modern email marketing looks like though.
+Better editors, generous free plans, transparent pricing, and faster feature releases.